To chalc to your uv project

 is set and points to the base directory where vcpkg is installed.

-If you do not have vcpkg installed, the build process will automatically download vcpkg into a temporary directory and fetch the required dependencies.
+If you do not have vcpkg installed, the build process will automatically download vcpkg into a temporary directory, and fetch and build the required dependencies.

 Note